 - Goal 1: Improve services for learning and accessing information in a variety of formats to support needs for education, workforce development, economic and business development, health information, critical thinking skills, digital literacy skills, and financial literacy and other types of literacy skills. - Objective 1.1: Support the acquisition of library-related materials, supplies, equipment, furnishings, services, and fees for participation in networks and consortia that provide the library with direct services. - Objective 1.2: Support the engagement of consultants and/or third-party service providers with expertise in providing library and technology assessments, tutoring, skill-building, and other relevant fields. - Goal 2: Enhance the skills of the current library workforce and leadership through training, continuing education, and opportunities for professional development. - Objective 2.1: Support the coverage of expenses related to courses, workshops, and other forms of training for library staff. - Objective 2.2: Support the coverage of expenses related to staff participation at professional conferences.

 A3.
 Performance Measurement

-The Native American Library Services Basic Grants program uses the following two performance measurements as a basis for understanding the level of performance by the grant program as a whole and by each award supported through it.
+The Native American Library Services Basic Grants program uses two performance measures as a basis for understanding (1) how well the grant program is meeting its goals and (2) how individual projects are being managed.